Kohler family of Wisconsin

 The Kohler family of Wisconsin is a family notable for its prominence in business, society, and politics in the U.S. state of Wisconsin during the 19th, 20th and 21st centuries.
 Its members include two Governors of Wisconsin, and the founder and executives of Kohler Co., a Wisconsin-based manufacturing and hospitality company.

+Background

+The Kohler family traces their origin to the village of Schnepfau in Vorarlberg, Austria.
+The American branch is descended from Johann Michael Kohler Sr. (1805–1874), a dairy farmer, who emigrated to Minnesota in 1864 with his second wife and eight children.
+John Michael Kohler formed the industrial branch of the family as he moved to Sheboygan, Wisconsin in 1871.

 Family tree

 The following chart uses a modified d'Aboville numbering.
 The redundant leading 1 has been omitted.
 The generation is shown by the number of digits in the descendant's index number.